bottlenoselabs/c2cs/README.md

 1. If you are not using Windows before .NET Core 3.1+ then passing structs by value won't work in some contexts. https://docs.microsoft.com/en-us/dotnet/standard/native-interop/customize-struct-marshaling
 > ❌ AVOID using LayoutKind.Explicit when marshaling structures on non-Windows platforms if you need to target runtimes before .NET Core 3.0.
 The .NET Core runtime before 3.0 doesn't support passing explicit structures by value to native functions on Intel or AMD 64-bit non-Windows systems.
 However, the runtime supports passing explicit structures by reference on all platforms.

-1. Pointers such as `void*` will always be different size across ABIs.
+1. Pointers such as `void*` can have different sizes across target computer architectures.
 E.g., `x86` pointers are 4 bytes and `x64` (aswell as `arm64`) pointers are 8 bytes.
 Thus, if you need to have bindings for `x86`/`arm32` and `x64`/`arm64` you will need to have two seperate bindings.
 However, 64 bit is pretty ubiquitous on Windows these days, at least for gaming, as you can see from [Steam hardware survey where 64-bit is 99%+](https://store.steampowered.com/hwsurvey/directx/).
 Additionally, you can see that the ["trend" is that 64-bit is becoming standard over time with 32-bit getting dropped](https://en.wikipedia.org/wiki/64-bit_computing#64-bit_operating_system_timeline).
 Additionally in some contexts, the "built-in" C integer types could have different bit width for different ABIs.
 E.g. `long` is at **minimum** 32 bits (4 bytes).
 On Windows `x64` it is reported by the Microsoft Visual C++ (MSCV) to be actually 64 bits (8 bytes).
 For sanity sake you should always use the integer types from `stdint.h` such as `uint8_t`, `int32_t`, `uint64_t`, etc.

 2. This solution does not work for every C library.
 This is due to some technical limitations where some C libraries are not "bindgen-friendly".